 - A. Tosses are allowed up to a total of 4 tossing bases.
 One base must be behind the top person during the toss and may assist the top person into the toss. - B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
 Top person must be caught in a cradle position by at least 3 original bases one of which is positioned at the head and shoulder area of the top person.
-Bases must remain stationary during the toss. - Example: no intentional traveling tosses. - C. Flipping, inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or, prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 1 trick allowed during a toss.
-Twisting tosses may not exceed 1 1⁄2 twisting rotation. - Example 1: Legal: toe-touch, ball out, pretty girl - Example 2: Illegal: Switch kick, pretty girl-kick, double toe-touch
+Bases must remain stationary during the toss.
+Example: no intentional traveling tosses. - C. Flipping, inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or, prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 1 trick allowed during a toss.
+Twisting tosses may not exceed 1 1⁄4 twisting rotation.
+Example 1: Legal: toe-touch, ball out, pretty girl

+Example 2: Illegal: Switch kick, pretty girl-kick, double toe-touch

+Clarification: The 'arch' does not count as a trick.
 Exception: A Ball-X toss is allowed.

-F. During a twisting toss, no skill other than the twist is allowed.

-Example: No kick fulls, 1⁄2 twist toe touches.
+- F. During a twisting toss, no skill other than the twist is allowed.
+Example: No kick fulls, 1⁄2 twist toe touches. - G. Top persons in separate tosses may not come in contact with each other.